 We accept the following forms of payment: Cash, check, Visa, MasterCard, American Express, Discover, and debit cards.
 There will be a $15.00 charge for all returned checks.

 UCFS can assist you in meeting your financial obligation in the following ways:

 Sliding fee scale: UCFS offers a sliding fee program for clients who are uninsured or underinsured and whose income is at or below 200% of the federal poverty level.
 UCFS’ sliding fee scale is based upon a client’s family size and household income.
 Clients who do not provide income information are responsible for services at UCFS’ standard rate.
 Patients must provide the following information when applying for a sliding fee scale:

 - Two (2) most recent pay stubs from employer, unemployment, and or alimony checks.

 - A letter from employer, on company letterhead, disclosing income (if no pay stubs available).

 - Proof of Social Security income.

-- Federal income tax return from previous year
+- Federal income tax return from the previous year

-Payment plan for outstanding balances: The payment plan will allow you to make weekly, biweekly or monthly payments on your account until the entire outstanding balance is paid.
-The payment amount and number of payments will be decided during your financial consultation with the UCFS Collections Specialist.
+Payment plan for outstanding balances: The payment plan will allow you to make weekly, biweekly, or monthly payments on your account until the entire outstanding balance is paid.
+The payment amount and number of payments will be decided during your financial consultation with the UCFS Patient Financial Counselor.